plasmaster09/inventory-webapp-05-handling-forms-post-crud/README.md

 Again, the `action` attribute is optional here - the default action is the URL of the page, which matches the update to be done.

-Note the attribute `name` of the various input elements:
+Once again, note the attribute `name` of the various input elements: "name", "quantity", and "description".

+#### Handling an "Update" POST request:

 ```js
 // define a route for item UPDATE